-The Group operates a Three Lines of Defence Model as part of its overall control environment and its risk management system.
-The main elements of the Three Lines of Defence Model may be summarised as follows:
+The Company operates a Three Lines of Defence Model as part of its overall control environment and its risk management system.
+The main elements of the Three Lines of Defence Model as it pertains to the Company may be summarised as follows:

-- First line: the first level of the control environment is the business operations which perform the day-to-day risk management activity. - Second line: these are the oversight functions of the Group, such as Risk and Compliance, and also include financial controls.
+- First line: the first level of the control environment is the business operations which perform the day-to-day risk management activity. - Second line: these are the oversight functions of the Company, such as Risk and Compliance, and also include financial controls.
 These functions set direction, define policy and provide assurance. - Third line: internal audit is the third line of defence.
 Internal Audit offers independent challenge to the levels of assurance provided by business operations and oversight functions.